 The BAI may waive education requirements for potential CBA candidates who possess a significant amount of financial industry work experience.
 Earning a CBA without undergraduate education requires six years of industry practice in bank and internal auditing.
 All applicants must possess a minimum of two years of professional experience in bank auditing before starting the CBA process, at which time they have three years to pass the certification exams.
 Students working toward associate's degrees can also become a CBA with significant professional experience.

 As a result of professional experience and education, auditors earn wages significantly higher than the national average salary.
-The BLS reported that accountants and auditors earned a mean hourly wage of $36.19 in May 2015, and the national average hourly wage that year was $23.23.
-States where accountants and auditors earned the highest average annual salaries in 2015 were the District of Columbia, New York, New Jersey, Massachusetts and Alaska.
-Accountants and auditors employed in securities and commodities brokerages and exchanges earned some of the profession's highest average salaries.
+The BLS reported that accountants and auditors earned a mean hourly wage of $37.89 in May 2018, and the national average hourly wage that year was $24.98.
+States where accountants and auditors earned the highest average annual salaries in 2018 were the District of Columbia, New York, New Jersey, Virginia and Connecticut.
+Accountants and auditors employed in school and employee bus transportation earned some of the profession's highest average salaries.

 Besides a degree in accounting, business administration, or internal auditing, CBAs will also need some experience under their belt and will have to pass certification exams.
 As the economy grows, demand for CBAs is expected to increase.